-However, if you want bespoke designs, you’ll likely need to hire an ecommerce website design company which can meet your unique ecommerce design and development requirements.
+However, if you want bespoke designs, you’ll likely need to hire a UK ecommerce website design company which can meet your unique ecommerce design and development requirements.
 With a bespoke ecommerce website, you’ll be able to dictate what features your website has.
 Thus, allowing you to implement time and cost-saving functionality that you cannot do with a pre-made theme.

 Off-the-shelf themes are made for the mass market.
 Because of this, they have a ton of options and styles that you won’t necessarily use, but they still need to be loaded.
 With this approach, pre-made themes are often slow and not search engine optimised.

 Additionally, another drawback of a pre-made theme is that it’s not optimised for your specific use case.
 It may turn out that you’ll need to pay a web designer to make any changes to the theme, bringing it close to the cost of a bespoke store.

 Ecommerce website design is quite complicated, and there are many additional costs that you’ll need to keep in mind.
 To make it easy, we have included these below, alongside how much you can expect to pay.